ezequielgarcia/skopeo-rpm/containers-storage.conf.5.md

   Paths to additional container image stores.
 Usually these are read/only and stored on remote network shares.

 **size**=""
   Maximum size of a container image.
-Default is 10GB.
-This flag can be used to set quota on the size of container images.
+This flag can be used to set quota on the size of container images. (default: 10GB)

 **override_kernel_check**=""
   Tell storage drivers to ignore kernel version checks.
 Some storage drivers assume that if a kernel is too old, the driver is not supported.
 But for kernels that have had the drivers backported, this flag allows users to override the checks

+**mount_program**=""
+  Specifies the path to a custom program to use instead for mounting the file system.

+**mountopt**=""

+  Comma separated list of default options to be used to mount container images.
+Suggested value "nodev".

 [storage.options.thinpool]